Need to know

 The Grow With Six Senses programme offers a tailored programme for kids.
 This includes dressing up in national costume, archery tournaments, sand-mandala making, khuru (darts), yoga and hiking.
 And if none of that appeals to your little one, talk to your Guest Experience Manager who'll think of something fun to do.

-The hotel's seasonal, locally inspired meals will suit little Smiths too.
+The hotel's seasonal, locally inspired meals (simple rice dishes, sandwiches, momo dumplings, banana pancakes) will suit little Smiths too.
+The chef will happily tweak things or cook something afresh for fusspots.

 All Bhutan’s power supply is hydro, so the hotel can’t take credit for that; it does minimise its plastic use, though.
 Other admirable actions include local wood being used for fires, organic produce being grown on site, and Bhutanese suppliers, artists and designers helping out with the decor.